 These are opportunities for growth and a deeper and higher understanding.
 My motive is to have you see your Imposter Syndrome as the blessing and call to action that it is.
 It is your integrity in action telling you that something needs work.

-I hope this helps you accept, locate the causes of, and start to solve Imposter Syndrome in your life.
+I hope this helps you normalize, locate the causes of, and start to overcome any Imposter Syndrome in your life.
 I recommend bringing greater self-compassion and responsibility.
-Imposter Syndrome is a sign that something needs attention and can be alleviated through right action.
+Imposter Syndrome is a sign that something needs attention and can be rapidly alleviated through right action.